Wow, this adventure was gorgeous! It was a perfect way to end the weekend.

 Cleveland National Forest

 The sites are not bad at $27 a night.
-There was mostly tent campers when we went and a few C-Class RV’s.
+There were mostly tent campers when we went and a few C-Class RV’s.
 We seemed to be one of the bigger setups at 32″ with our Salem River.
-Which is odd as we are used to being one of the smaller setups amongst 5th wheel setups.
+This is odd as we are used to being one of the smaller setups amongst 5th wheel setups.
 I still get a kick out of looking at someone in a tent next to us and we both are paying $27 for that spot.
-This is Travel Hacking at it’s best!
+This is Travel Hacking at its best!
 It’s another win for living full-time in our RV.

 It’s out in the middle of a forest and it was not a packed campground.
 Which is nice when you just want to get out and have room to breathe.
 The chilly weather this time of the year felt incredible when we woke up early in the morning.
 There are a ton of trails to hike and just gorgeous views all around you.
 Dogs are allowed and we even let ours off the leash to what I call free-range.